Business travel

 Visit pass

-Foreign nationals visiting for short business negotiations and discussions may generally enter Singapore on a visit pass.
-Visit passes are issued on arrival in Singapore, and the permitted period of stay is usually either 30 or 90 days.
+Foreign nationals may generally enter Singapore on a visit pass for shortterm business discussions or meetings, subject to nationalitybased visa requirements.
+Visit passes are typically issued on arrival and are granted for a limited duration.
 Extensions are considered on a case-by-case basis.

 With the limited exception in some cases of diplomatic and official passport holders, the following foreign nationals will require a valid entry visa prior to arriving in Singapore: